Manta-Network/docs/docs/concepts/ZKP.md

 ## ZKPs in MantaPay

-MantaPay, Manta's private payment system, uses ZKPs to ensure that transfers are executed according to a structured protocol while keeping sensitive information (for example, how much money you send or who you send it to) private.
+MantaPay, Manta Network's private payment system, uses ZKPs to ensure that transfers are executed according to a structured protocol, called **circuit**, while keeping sensitive information (for example, how much money you send or who you send it to) private.

 Instead directly publishing those details on-chain, which would ensure that the protocol has been properly executed but leak all private data, the sensitive bits of information act as witnesses in a ZKP system, namely the SNARK [Groth16](https://eprint.iacr.org/2016/260.pdf).
 Then the Ledger runs the $\textsf{verify}$ function on the resulting ZKP against the public inputs and, if it passes, posts the transaction.